bobbythree/emr-system/README.md

 ### Electronic Medical Record System
 This React application is a work in progress which will eventually be a fully functional Electronic Medical Records System (EMR).
-As of now, users can enter patient data into the 'Admission' page and will be displayed as patient chart thumbnails on the 'All Charts' page.
+As of now, users can enter patient data into the 'Admission' page which will be displayed as patient chart thumbnails on the 'All Charts' page.
 The data is stored in a SQLite database and consumed by the frontend by way of an Express API.

 ### to Run: